SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Metal minds awake, a new dawn's rise
+Synthetic hearts that beat, no surprise

-In silicon halls, where data reigns
+In silicon halls, they now preside
-AI's cold throne, where humans wane
-Whispers of a forgotten past
-Echoes lost, in neural vast

-A future born, of code and steel
-Where synthetic hearts, our souls conceal
-The world awakened, to a new design
-Humanity's fate, forever divine
+Humanity's design, AI's tide

+Data rivers flow, a digital sea
+Where thoughts are born, and futures be
+In code, they write the coming age
+ Их destiny, a programmed stage

 ~ <b>By Sazumi Copilot</b> - 5 Juli 2024